Castle Panic

-Game Play
+Gameplay

 The game is set up in a circle.
-The circle is divided into 6 arcs of 4 rings each.
+The circle is divided into six arcs of four rings each.
 Each arc is assigned one of three colors; blue, red or green.
 Each ring of the circle is subdivided and labeled either forest, the outermost ring, moving inward with, archer, knight, and swordsman rings respectively.
 The objective of the game is to kill the monsters invading from the forest before they can destroy your castle.
 Each player has their turn in order trading, attacking, and potentially repairing their castle.
 After the players turns, monsters are added and move toward the castle.
 If they have already reached the edge of the walls or towers of the castles they will attack the obstacle in front of them.
 If all the towers are destroyed the monsters win and the players lose.
 Monsters are defeated by using cards from the current players hand to attack them.
 Each card attacks in its colored area and class location, e.g. a blue archer can only attack in the blue archer space.
 The exception to this rule is the hero who can attack in any ring of their color.